-In January 2021, our Board of Directors increased the authorization under its existing stock repurchase program by \$100.0 million reflecting an aggregate authorization for share repurchases since the initiation of the program of \$500.0 million.
+In January 2021 and July 2021, our Board of Directors increased the authorization under its existing stock repurchase program by \$100.0 million and \$970.0 million, respectively, reflecting an aggregate authorization for share repurchases since the initiation of the program of \$1,470.0 million.
 The current expiration date on the repurchase authorization by our Board of Directors is December 31, 2021.
 Repurchases occur at the Company's discretion and the Company may modify, suspend or discontinue the repurchase authorization at any time.
 Repurchases may be made in the open market or in privately negotiated transactions, pursuant to the applicable Securities and Exchange Commission rules.
 The amount and timing of future share repurchases, if any, will be made as market and business conditions warrant.

 On March 10, 2021, the Company entered into an accelerated share repurchase ("ASR") agreement with Morgan Stanley & Co.
 LLC ("Morgan Stanley") to repurchase up to \$35.0 million of its outstanding shares of common stock as part of the Company's share repurchase program.
 Under the ASR agreement, the Company received initial delivery of approximately 275,889 shares of common stock, representing approximately 80% of the number of shares of common stock initially underlying the ASR agreement based on the closing price of the common stock of \$101.49, on March 9, 2021.
-The total number of shares that the Company will repurchase under the ASR program will be based on the volume-weighted average price of the common stock during the term of the ASR agreement, less a discount, and subject to potential adjustments pursuant to the terms and conditions of the ASR agreement.
+The total number of shares that the Company repurchased under the ASR agreement, less a discount, and was subject to potential adjustments pursuant to the terms and conditions of the ASR agreement.
 The final settlement of the share repurchases under the ASR agreement was completed on May 4, 2021 with additional delivery of 45,914 shares of common stock.
 The ASR agreement resulted in a total of 321,803 shares repurchased at an average cost of \$108.76.